-column “c”: shall indicate whether the reported data refer to abuses (number of incidents and damage incurred), the losses written off due to abuses or to data acquisition and attacks relating to ATM and POS devices.
+Column 3: shall indicate whether the reported data refer to abuses (number of incidents and damage incurred), the losses written off due to abuses or to data acquisition and attacks relating to ATM and POS devices.

-column “d”: This column shall indicate whether the reported data refer to issuer abuses or acceptance abuses.
+Column 4: This column shall indicate whether the reported data refer to issuer abuses or acceptance abuses.
 In the case of cards with international trademark, the damages incurred on the acceptance side must be filled in accordance with the data received from the card company.
 The damages incurred in the reporting entity’s acquiring network, which came to the knowledge of the reporting entity in the reporting period, shall be reported (irrespective of whether the abuse occurred in the reporting period or earlier).
 Those incidents that the issuing bank has already reported as an abuse but later on do not appear as a loss, shall be also reported.

-column “e”: This column shall indicate the card company codes based on the attached code lists.
+Column 5: This column shall indicate the card company codes based on the attached code lists.

-column “f”: This column shall contain the function of the cards.
+Column 6: This column shall contain the function of the cards.
 For cards with multiple functions (credit, debit, delayed debit), the turnover data shall be clearly separated by function.

-column “g”: This column shall indicate the type of the card turnover in relation to which the respective abuse occurred.
+Column 7: This column shall indicate the type of the card turnover in relation to which the respective abuse occurred.

-column “h”: This column shall indicate the equipment on which the reported abuse has been committed.
-Transactions conducted at POS terminals or ATMs with payment cards digitized into a wallet application are not considered to be “INAPP” transactions, these transactions shall be reported under “POS” or “ATM” codes.
+Column 8: This column shall indicate the equipment on which the reported abuse has been committed.
+Transactions conducted at POS terminals or ATMs with payment cards digitised into a wallet application are not considered to be “INAPP” transactions, these transactions shall be reported under “POS” or “ATM” codes.
 Novel, innovative POS solutions are smart devices (e.g. mobile phones, tablets) that are able to process payment card transaction processes related to purchase transactions due to a software update..
 There are 3 solutions in this category: using the communication channel and the display of a smart device, but data transmission (e.g. card chip reading) and PIN entry is done on a separate device (MPOS); PIN entry also on the smart device but data transmission (e.g. card chip reading) on a separate device (SPOS); both data transmission (e.g. card chip reading) and PIN entry on the smart device (Tap-on-Phone).
 Items related to novel, innovative devices shall be reported under the appropriate category and not under the code “POS”.
+Only payments initiated by the merchant with a card previously registered with the merchant should be reported as MIT transactions.
+Transactions initiated by the customer via a mobile wallet using a card registered in the mobile wallet, as well as the first transaction initiated at merchants together with the initial card registration, are not considered MIT transactions.

-column “i”: This column shall indicate if the abuse has been committed in connection with a contactless transaction.
+Column 9: This column shall indicate if the abuse has been committed in connection with a contactless transaction.

-column “j”: This column shall indicate the direction of the turnover connected to the abuse.
+Column 10: This column shall indicate the direction of the turnover connected to the abuse.

-column “k”: This column shall indicate the registered office of the acquiring payment provider when the reported abuse took place on the issuer side, and the place of card issuance when the abuse took place on the acceptance side.
+Column 11: This column shall indicate the registered office of the acquiring payment provider when the reported abuse took place on the issuer side, and the place of card issuance when the abuse took place on the acceptance side.

-column “l”: This column shall indicate the place of the transaction affected by the abuse.
+Column 12: This column shall indicate the place of the transaction affected by the abuse.
 Where a foreign service provider renders acquiring services in Hungary directly rather than through a branch office or subsidiary, on the acquirer side the fraud event shall be reported with the code “HU” as a domestic fraud event.
 Also to be indicated here are the fraud events in the foreign acquiring network of the Hungarian resident reporting entity, with the appropriate code, if it provides services directly, rather than via a subsidiary or branch office.